Adafruit CircuitPython API Reference¶

 electronics is one of the best ways to learn to code because it connects code to reality.
 Simply

-install CircuitPython on a supported board via drag and drop and then edit a
+install CircuitPython on a supported USB board usually via drag and drop and then edit a

-the CIRCUITPY drive.
+file on the CIRCUITPY drive.
 The code will automatically reload.
-No software installs are needed besides a
+No software installs are needed

 CircuitPython is based on MicroPython.
 See below for differences.
-CircuitPython development is sponsored by Adafruit and is available on their educational development boards.
+Most, but not all, CircuitPython development is sponsored by Adafruit and is available on their educational development boards.
 Please support both MicroPython and Adafruit.

 Official binaries for all supported boards are available through circuitpython.org/downloads.
 The site includes stable, unstable and continuous builds.
-Full release notes and assets are available through GitHub releases as well.
+Full release notes are available through GitHub releases as well.

 Guides and videos are available through the Adafruit Learning System under the CircuitPython category.
 An API reference is also available on Read the Docs.
 A collection of awesome resources can be found at Awesome CircuitPython.